-As part of our current exhibition, Social & Solitary: Reflections on Art, Isolation, and Renewal, the Museum collaborated with the New Orleans-based artist jackie sumell to install one of her “Solitary Garden” beds on our grounds.
+As part of our 2021 exhibition Social & Solitary: Reflections on Art, Isolation, and Renewal, the Museum collaborated with the New Orleans-based artist jackie sumell to install one of her “Solitary Garden” beds on our grounds.
 Volunteers worked with the artist to create the fixtures and plant the garden.

 The Solitary Garden project comes to life through correspondence between a volunteer and a currently incarcerated “gardener.”
 Their letters articulate to the Museum what kinds of flowers or plants are grown in the garden bed.
 Each Solitary Garden is a gesture of hope connecting an isolated person to the outside world through the restorative act of nurturing plants.

 The size and layout of sumell’s 6’ x 9’ plots replicate prison cells, with “fixtures” made from biodegradable materials that will disappear over time as the plants and flowers mature.

 The artist focuses her work on the effects of prison and is interested in the empathy the gardens can help cultivate for the incarcerated.